What is the Role of an Audio Recording Engineer? | Recording Engineer

 Music Production School

-As an Audio Recording Engineer, you can expect to enjoy what you’re doing as your job.
+As an audio design engineer, you can expect to enjoy what you’re doing as your job.
 While there is a lot of fun involved, it is still business at the end of the day.

 You can expect to be in back-to-back sessions with small breaks.

-You won’t be in a regular 9-5 job, as the hours can be long and sometimes unpredicted.
+You won’t be in a regular 9-5 job, as the hours can be long and sometimes unpredictable.
 Some sessions may start in the morning and run into the late hours of the night.

 Being cool, calm, and collected is a great attribute to have in these sessions and will make for a great process for everyone involved.

-Don’t let these things scare you away though, as this career brings great opportunity and if audio is what you love to do, then it won’t feel like work!
+Don’t let these things scare you away, though.
+This career offers great opportunities, and if sound design is what you love to do, then it won’t feel like work!

-If Audio Engineering is your passion, click the link below for more information on how you can enroll in AIMM today.
+If a future career in Audio Engineering is your passion, click the link below for more information on how you can enroll in AIMM today.

 Music Production CTA